selmiss/MuMo/README.md

 ## **1. Repository Overview**

+MuMo is a structured multimodal molecular learning framework that fuses 2D topology and 3D geometry with sequence signals using:

+- **Structured Fusion Pipeline (SFP)**: builds a stable structural prior by combining 2D graphs and 3D conformers
+- **Progressive Injection (PI)**: asymmetrically injects the prior into the token stream to avoid modality collapse
+- **State space backbone (Mamba)**: supports long-range dependencies and efficient training/inference

-This repository provides:
+This repo provides:

-- **Code**: Implementation of the proposed method
-- **Dataset**: Raw datasets and preprocessed dataset for pretraining and finetuning
-- **Trained Models**: Pre-trained model files
-- **Reproducibility**: Instructions for setting up the environment and running
+- **Code**: Pretraining, finetuning (TDC, MoleculeNet, QM), and inference
+- **Datasets**: Pretraining and finetuning datasets on the Hugging Face Hub
+- **Checkpoints**: Pretrained model on the Hub for downstream use
+- **Reproducibility**: Scripts to reproduce results with DeepSpeed

 ---